 All discussions of power requirements for this server are based on the input power of the server.
-This document uses the maximum rated power supply input for calculation purposes.
+This document uses the maximum rated power supply input of 200 W for calculation purposes.
 However, derating the input power might be effective to help: